 For both training methods, there is a short post-training assessment to ensure you’re ready to go.

 The short answer is lots!

 You’ll get information sheets for parents and staff on the most common issues - exam anxiety for example.
 You’ll also get a series of questionnaires to assess for potential mental health issues which can also be used as evaluation tools.

-You’ll get a big discount when you need more staff to complete the ReBalance training. .. because we love working with you so much already.
+You’ll get a big discount when you need more staff to complete the ReBalance training because we understand staff changes take place.